Sabalan: Mount Sabalan

 Located in the extreme northwest of Iran, Sabalan is the country's third-highest peak after Damavand and Alam-Kuh.
 It is also slightly higher than Mont Blanc in the Alps.

-The mountain offers many attractions throughout the year.
-On the slopes of the mountain, the mineral water from springs attracts large numbers of tourists each year, many of whom have faith in healing properties attributed to the springs.
-The nomadic people of the area live in small villages, with their round "Yurt" tents appealing to tourism.
+The mountain has a number of attractions.
+On the slopes of the mountain, the mineral water from springs attracts tourists each year, some of whom have faith in healing properties attributed to the springs.
+The nomadic people of the area live in small villages, with their round "Yurt" tents appealing to tourists.
 Sabalan has a ski resort (Alvares) and different tourist areas such as the Sarein spa.
-The mountain is known for its beautiful vistas, including the Shirvan gorge, where few climbers ever venture.
+The mountain is known for its views, including the Shirvan gorge, where few climbers venture.